 by Dirk Baumgartl

-It is considered to be the LGBTIQ* friendliest country in South America: Uruguay offers a lot of culture and nature as well as a committed community that sees itself as part of society.
+It is considered to be the LGBTIQ*-friendliest country in South America: Uruguay offers a lot of culture and nature.
+It also hosts a committed queer community that sees itself as part of society.

-When it comes to the acceptance of gays, lesbians and transgender people, there is hardly anything else that sets a precedent for this country.
-Since 1934, same-sex relations have been legal in Uruguay, where marriage for all exists as well as an extensive anti-discrimination law.
-Same sex couples enjoy the right to joint adoption, and since 2018 a law has ensured state support for transgender persons.
-When in the summer of 2019 the right-wing conservative party collected signatures for a referendum against this law, the community mobilized all forces to let this attempt fail.
-With success.
-The progressive policy also includes the legalization of cannabis, which has been cultivated under state control since 2017 and distributed through pharmacies – but only to Uruguayans and people who have been there for at least a year.
+When it comes to the acceptance of gay, lesbian and transgender people, there is hardly any other country in the region that is more advanced.
+Same-sex relations have been legal in Uruguay since 1934, marriage is available to all and an extensive anti-discrimination law in effect.
+Same-sex couples enjoy the right to joint adoption, and since 2018 a law has ensured state support for transgender persons.
+When the right-wing conservative party campainged for a referendum against this law in the summer of 2019, the queer community mobilised all forces to make this attempt fail.
+It succeeded.
+The progressive policy also includes the legalisation of cannabis, which has been cultivated under state control since 2017.
+It is distributed through pharmacies, but only to Uruguayans and people who have been residents for at least a year.

 Beach & Culture

 There is even more history to be discovered in the small town of Colonia del Sacramento, a good two hours’ drive west of Montevideo.
 Founded by the Portuguese in 1680, it is Uruguay’s oldest city and a UNESCO World Heritage Site.
-With its narrow streets and houses and churches dating back to the early colonial period, it is a real gem and a popular destination for many day tourists from Buenos Aires, who travel by ferry across the Rio de la Plata in just eighty minutes.
-Colonia del Sacramento unfolds its greatest charm in the morning and evening hours, when the majority of the visitors are not yet in the city.
-The silence is then only disturbed by the chirping of countless parrots resting on the branches of ancient trees in the Plaza Mayor.
-In boutique hotels like the minimalist Charco, one lives in the middle of the oldtown and can enjoy excellent steaks with a glass of wine and a view to the Rio de la Plata.
+With its narrow streets, houses and churches dating back to the early colonial period, it is a real gem and a popular destination for many day-trippers from Buenos Aires, who travel by hovercraft (buquebus) across the Rio de la Plata in just eighty minutes.
+Colonia del Sacramento unfolds its greatest charm in the morning and evening hours, when it is mostly in the hands of locals.
+The silence is then only disturbed by the screeching of countless parrots resting on the branches of ancient trees in the Plaza Mayor.
+If you stay in a boutique hotel like the minimalist Charco, you are right the middle of the old town and can enjoy excellent steaks with a glass of wine and a view on the Rio de la Plata.

-The fact that there are excellent wines in Uruguay can be experienced during a visit to the wineries in the region west of Colonia around the town of Carmelo.
-The Tannat grape variety cultivated here is a good match for great red wines such as Malbec or Cabernet Sauvignon, but due to the small production quantities it is rarely exported to Europe.
-Not only wine lovers can take a break here in Carmelo – be it in a boutique hotel in the middle of the wine fields like the Posada Campo Tinto or the luxurious Hyatt Carmelo Resort & Spa.
+You can find excellent wines in Uruguay and get to know them better during a visit to the wineries in the region west of Colonia, around the town of Carmelo.
+The Tannat grape cultivated here is a good match for great red wines such as Malbec or Cabernet Sauvignon.
+But due to small quantities, it is rarely exported to Europe or elsewhere.
+Carmelo is not only a good destination for wine lovers, but for anyone looking for a relaxing and quiet environment.
+Just treat yourself to a boutique hotel in the middle of the vineyards like the Posada Campo Tinto or the luxurious Hyatt Carmelo Resort & Spa.

 The seaside resort Punta del Este, located east of Montevideo, is known for its beach.
-Especially between November and February not only the rich and beautiful people of South America meet here, but also a lot of gay holidaymakers.
-While the jet set hangs around especially in the former fishing village José Ignacio, the scene meets at Playa Chihuahua.
-The nudist beach not far from Punta del Este is Uruguay’s most famous Gay Beach and the nearby Hotel Undarius is a gay resort as known from Gran Canaria or the USA.
+Especially between November and February not only the rich and beautiful of South America meet here, but also a lot of gay holidaymakers.
+While the jet set mostly populates the former fishing village José Ignacio, the queer scene gathers at Playa Chihuahua.
+The nudist beach not far from Punta del Este is Uruguay’s most famous Gay Beach and the nearby Hotel Undarius a gay resort like on Gran Canaria or in the US.

-Located in the centre of Montevideo, Hotel Holiday Inn is an ideal starting point to explore the old town and the Rambla promenade.
-The hotel, which was renovated in 2018, has almost 150 rooms and suites as well as a heated indoor pool. www.holidayinn.com
+The Holiday Inn hotel in the centre of Montevideo is an ideal starting point to explore the old town and the Rambla promenade.
+The hotel, renovated in 2018, features about 150 rooms and suites as well as a heated indoor pool. www.holidayinn.com